 Most people who connect to broadband may come across the terms ADSL, ADSL2+ and cable.
-Which type of connection you receive will depend on the type of plan you are after and which type of connection is available in your area.
-For more information in this article about ADSL and ADSL2+.
+Which type of connection you receive will depend on the type of plan you are after, and which type of connection is available in your area (for more information on that, check out this article about ADSL and ADSL2+).

 While we have provided examples to give you a better idea of what the difference in speeds actually mean, it is a guide only.

 Megabits per second (mbps)

 Gigabits per second (gbps)

 Broadband speed unit converter:

 1gbps = 1tbps